gabrielweyer/azure-functions-telemetry/README.md

 ### Replacing the Console logging provider

 This is done by calling `AddCustomConsoleLogging`.
-You’ll then consistently get stack traces in the console.
+You will then consistently get stack traces in the console.

 ### Registering telemetry initializers